NAMASTE SOLAR BLOG

 Climate change might seem like an intimidating topic to discuss and act on, but it’s an important one.
 The future of our home planet hangs in the balance and it’s up to us to do something about it.
 We love planet Earth and want to do everything we can to make it a better place!

-For more advice on how to discuss climate change with your kids, NPR's Life Kit series has a great 20-minute podcast on the subject, “How to Talk to Kids About Climate Change.”
+For more advice on how to discuss climate change with your kids, NPR's Life Kit series has a great 20-minute podcast on the subject, “How to Talk to Kids About Climate Change” or check out this blog that we wrote on the topic.

 Recommended Reading